znicholasbrown/ai_66/Manual/CPSB.md

 sn-percent-half-exploration

 The percentage of map exploration that allows the computer player to task down to half the number of explorers.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-minimum-boar-hunt-group-size

 The number of civilians a computer player must collect before allowing animals that fight back  to be hunted for food.
-Must be \&gt;= 1.
+Must be >= 1.

 sn-number-forward-builders

 The number of civilians a computer player uses to build outside of an enemy town.
 Forward builders refer specifically to those workers that must board a Transport to cross over water that cannot otherwise be pathed, either because players are on islands, or because other forms of access have been walled-off.
 It is not necessary to specify forward builders, unless the workers need to board a Transport.
-Must be \&gt;=0.
+Must be >=0.
 Default is 0.

 GROUP-RELATED NUMBERS

 sn-group-commander-selection-method

 Sets the method by which group commanders are selected.
 0 selects the unit with the most hit points.
 1 selects the unit with the fewest hit points.
 2 selects the unit with the most range.
-The commander is set once during a group&#39;s creation and is only reset when the commander dies.
-Must be \&gt;= 0 and \&lt;= 2.
+The commander is set once during a group's creation and is only reset when the commander dies.
+Must be >= 0 and <= 2.

 sn-consecutive-idle-unit-limit

 Sets the number of consecutive seconds that pass before a group is set to idle if all of its units are idle.
 This is only used during attack and retreat phases.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-task-ungrouped-soldiers

-Controls whether or not ungrouped computer player soldiers get tasked to spread out and guard the computer player&#39;s general town area.
+Controls whether or not ungrouped computer player soldiers get tasked to spread out and guard the computer player's general town area.
 Must be 0 or 1.

 ATTACK GROUP NUMBERS

 sn-number-attack-groups

 Sets the desired number of land-based attack groups.
-Must be \&gt;= 0.
+Must be >= 0.
 Sn-percent-attack-soldiers generally works better.

 sn-minimum-attack-group-size

 Sets the minimum size of land-based attack groups.
 A group must meet its minimum size as one of the tasking prerequisites.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-maximum-attack-group-size

 Sets the maximum size of land-based attack groups.

-Must be \&gt;= 0 and \&gt;= sn-minimum-attack-group-size.
+Must be >= 0 and >= sn-minimum-attack-group-size.

 sn-group-form-distance